 - Lack of interest from employers in the agricultural and farming sectors in employing asylum seekers.
 In fact, many employers in these sectors often prefer to employ third-country nationals who arrive in the country with an employment permit and are authorised to work for a period of up to four years.
 In order to receive a licence for the employment of third-country nationals, an employer is required to register at the Labour Department and to actively seek employees locally, nationally, or within the EU.
 As asylum seekers are referred to them by the Labour Department, the employers may try to avoid recruiting them with the hope that if they do not hire an asylum seeker, they will be able to invite/hire other workers on a working visa.
 Thus, they often place the responsibility of refusing the employment on the asylum seekers.

 - A lack of information and guidance regarding support measures and procedures to access them.
-The measures announced involved many different procedures, criteria, and were constantly revised.
+The measures announced involved many different procedures, criteria, that were constantly revised.
 Given the complexity of the measures, and as a result of linguistic barriers, understanding and accessing the schemes is a challenging task.
-NGOs tried to address the situation by routinely providing information, translated material and advice to asylum seekers, as well as helping them with applications, procedures, document submissions, and communication with employers etc.
+NGOs tried to address the situation by routinely providing information, translated material and advice to asylum seekers, as well as helping them with applications, procedures, document submissions, and communication with employers, etc.

 - Limited access of asylum seekers to bank accounts: employees of companies participating in the support schemes needed to present an active bank account to receive the subsidy of their salary.
 Throughout the reporting period, asylum seekers have been facing considerable difficulties in opening bank accounts in most private banks, which hindered their access to support schemes.

 Article 9Θ(2)(a)-(b) Refugee Law.

 Article 9Θ(1)(b) Refugee Law; Ministerial Decision 308/2018, 26 October 2018.